MolSSI-Education/gpu_programming_beginner/_episodes/05-cuda-execution-model.md

 ~~~
 {: .language-bash}

-The resulting output will be similar to the one presented here
+The resulting output will be similar to the following

 ~~~
 Kicking off ./test